lynleyaldridge/my-first-repository/README.md

 * using the Git Bash shell to amend the README file, and push a commit to the repository from my local computer
 * using RStudio to clone a repository to my desktop, amend the README file, and push a commit to the repository

-Being able to use the RMarkdown syntax I've recently begun using to format this README.md file feels good!
+I did like being able to use the RMarkdown syntax I've recently begun using to format this README.md file, in that I felt like I wasn't starting from scratch completely here!

-And this 'preview changes' option looks like track changes, but better.
+And I was impressed by the 'preview changes' view, showing the changes I've made to this document before I commit them.
+Like track changes in word, but better.

+I'm keeping this repository online primarily for testing purposes.